RDFLib/pyLODE/README.rst

       CURIES
    -  it tries to be smart with CURIE presentation by CURIE-ising all URIs it finds, rather than printing them

+-  reference ontologies property labels

+   - pyLODE caches ~ 10 well-known ontologies (RDFS, SKOS etc), properties from which people often use for their ontology documentation.
+Where these properties are used, the background ontology's labels are use

 -  **active development**